 SWestrans and Dumfries and Galloway Council work in close cooperation to continue delivering passenger transport in an integrated fashion to ensure economies of scale and value for money.

 3 Regional Transport Strategy and RTS Delivery Plan

 A statutory requirement of the Transport (Scotland) Act 2005 is that each Regional Transport Partnership produces a Regional Transport Strategy (RTS).
-SWestrans Regional Transport Strategy was agreed after an extensive consultation exercise, and approved by Scottish Ministers in June 2008.
+SWestrans Regional Transport Strategy.